 House points may be awarded for a variety of reasons at staff discretion.
-Staff should award approximately two per lesson and record each House point on the Stretch and Challenge website.
-The student will the highest number of House points for each House each term will receive a reward at the success assemblies.
+Staff should award approximately two per lesson and record each house point on SIMS.
+The student will the highest number of house points for each house each term will receive a reward at the success assemblies.

-Dr Corbin will provide updated information regarding House points weekly which Form Tutors are to share with their tutor group.
-Certificates will also be provided when the girls achieve certain number of House points.
+The Deputy Head will provide updated information regarding House points weekly that Form Tutors are to share with their tutor group.
+Certificates will also be provided when the girls achieve certain number of House Points.
 This information is to be shared with parents.

-Dr Corbin will provide House Captains with up to date House point totals prior to House meetings.
-They will also provide House point summaries to the Headmaster for end of term assemblies.
+The SIMs coordinator will provide house captains with up to date house point totals prior to house meetings.
+They will also provide house point summaries to the Headmaster for half and end of term assemblies.
 End of term rewards may be awarded at the Headmaster's discretion.